zbennett3/Text-Analysis-with-Detroit-Lions-Post-Game-Comments/README.md

 # Text Analysis with Detroit Lions Post Game Comments
-My goal with this project was to demonstrate text web scraping and to perform text analysis.
+My goal with this project was to demonstrate text web scraping and to perform text analysis using python.
 To do so, I utilized the Reddit API and the Detroit Lions subreddit (r/detroitlions).
 I accessed the Post Game Comment Thread for the Monday Night Football game against the Raiders on October 30th, 2023.
 I then pulled in the comments from this thread for text analysis.

 For text analysis, I gathered word count, character count, average word length, and more for each comment.
 I then performed some cleaning by removing punctuation, stopwords, removing rare words, removing common words, and experimenting with TextBlob for spelling correction.